Apple Fritter Cake is a soft apple filled cake, with a crispy sugar glaze! You’re favorite old fashioned doughnut in cake form!

 - 2 cups powdered sugar

-- Mix dark brown sugar and cinnamon in a small bowl and set aside.
+- Mix the dark brown sugar and cinnamon in a small bowl and set aside.

-- In a separate bowl whisk together flour, baking powder, baking powder, salt and cinnamon.
+- In a separate bowl whisk together flour, baking powder, baking soda, salt, and cinnamon.

-- Spread ½ the cake batter in the bottom of the prepared pan.
+- Spread 1/2 of the cake batter in the bottom of the prepared pan.
 Top with the apple mixture, spreading carefully to cover the batter.
-Then top with ⅔ of the brown sugar, sprinkling all over the apple mixture.
+Then top with 2/3 of the brown sugar, sprinkling all over the apple mixture.

 - Bake 35-40 minutes, or until the center of the cake is set.

-- While the cake is baking prepare the glaze by mixing the powdered sugar, milk and vanilla in a medium bowl.
+- When the cake has only a few minutes left baking, prepare the glaze by mixing the powdered sugar, milk and vanilla in a medium bowl until smooth.

 - When cake is done, immediately poke holes in the cake using a butter knife, about 30 pokes.